skjolber/java-jwt-benchmark/README.md

 ./gradlew --stop && ./gradlew clean jmhClasses jmh --refresh-dependencies --info
 ```

+Note: Requires Java 8 to build, there is some classpath issue with Java 11 which I've yet to understand.

 ## Disable CPU Boost

 Temporarily disable boost (untill next reboot) for AMD: